Oops and Daisies

 old habits

 I know breaking and reforming our habits isn’t always that easy, but here are five things that have helped me and my family.
-(And five things that I keep trying to practice.
+(They’re also five things that I keep trying to practice.
 It’s not perfect – hey, that’s life! – but it’s helped).

 Pick habits you want to change

-First start simple.
-Even if you’re looking to rehaul all sorts of bad habits, pick just one at a time.
+First, start simple.
+Even if you’re looking to rehaul all sorts of bad habits, pick one at a time.
 Otherwise you just might go into overwhelm mode.
 Plus, if you get too overwhelmed, chances are you’re going to fall back into old habits a lot easier, because it feels too hard to accomplish all that you want.
 Plus: energy flows on the things you focus on.
-And if your energy is too scattered, then it’s pretty impossible to focus.
+If your energy is too scattered, then it’s pretty impossible to focus.
 (I know for a fact that I’m a hundred times more scatterbrained when I attempt to multitask!)

 One habit I’ve been working on: getting more vegetables in my diet.
 Now, for lunch, I aim to have salad… but I’ve forgiven myself when I’ve slipped too, because that’s life!